audreyfeldroy/cookiecutter-pypackage/README.rst

 Cookiecutter template for a Python package.
 See https://github.com/audreyr/cookiecutter.

 * Free software: BSD license
-* Pytest_ runner: Supports `unittest`, `pytest`, `nose` style tests and more.
+* Pytest_ runner: Supports `unittest`, `pytest`, `nose` style tests and more
-* Travis-CI_: Ready for Travis Continuous integration testing.
+* Travis-CI_: Ready for Travis Continuous integration testing
-* Tox_ testing: Setup to easily test for python 2.6, 2.7, 3.3 and _PyPy.
+* Tox_ testing: Setup to easily test for python 2.6, 2.7, 3.3 and _PyPy
-* Sphinx_ docs: Documentation raedy for generation with, for example, _ReadTheDocs.
+* Sphinx_ docs: Documentation raedy for generation with, for example, _ReadTheDocs

 Similar Cookiecutter Templates
 ------------------------------